td0g/film_production_notes/WeeklyInterviews/README.md

 1) The **sound technician** is responsible for coordinating the start of the recording
 1) When everyone is ready, the sound technician will announce something to the effect of '**Recording Start**'.
 The audio and video recordings will begin **immediately AFTER** the announcement.
 1) The sound technician will play a tone to synchronize the audio and video.
 Everyone must be **silent until the tone is sounded**.
-The tone should be sounded between 1 seconds and 5 seconds after the 'Recording Start' announcement.
+The tone should be sounded 1 - 5 seconds after the 'Recording Start' announcement.
 1) Someone will announce **Interviewee Name** and **Take**
 1) Proceed with interview